inolen/gremlin-node/README.md

 Once you have connected to the database, you are able to call all implementation specific database methods synchronously.

-For example heres how you would add two Vertices and an Edge and associate them in an OrientDB graph.
+For example here's how you would add two Vertices and an Edge and associate them in an OrientDB graph.

 ```javascript
 var luca = graphDB.addVertexSync(null);